 Towering over medium breeds, Great Danes fall under the giant dog category.
 They have a regal, intelligent, and loyal temperament, bonding closely with their owners and making wonderful family dogs.
-A well-trained dog will thrive in most households.
-Your home does not need to be extra large in order to accommodate the dog's huge size, but you do need some extra space (especially due to that long tail).
+A well-trained Great Dane will thrive in most households.
+Your home does not need to be extra large to accommodate the dog's commanding size, but you do need some extra space (especially due to that long tail).
 Unfortunately, like other giant breeds, the lifespan of these dogs tends to be shorter than other canines.
-However, lovers of this breed will tell you any amount of time with a Great Dane is worthwhile.
+However, lovers of these calm, sweet dogs will tell you any amount of time with a Great Dane is worthwhile.